connervieira/Predator/docs/CONFIGURE.md

             - `trigger_object_recognition` contains settings that are used when the `dashcam>parked>event>trigger` value is set to "object_recognition".
                 - `model_weights` points to a file relative to the Predator instance directory containing Ultralytics model weights.
                 - `objects` is a list of objects (from the specified model) that should trigger an event if detected while parked.
+                    - The objects supported by the first-party V0LT model are listed in the [docs/OBJECT_RECOGNITION.md](docs/OBJECT_RECOGNITION.md) file.
                 - `minimum_confidence` is a decimal number between 0 and 1 that determines the minimum confidence level for a detected object before it is considered.
                     - Higher values will filter out false detections, at the risk of missing legitimate detections.
     - `notifications` contains settings to control how Predator issues notifications about dashcam events.